projectara/bootrom-tools/README.md

 set of tools used with them are described in
 [ES3 Bridge ASIC Stage 1 Firmware High Level Design](https://docs.google.com/document/d/1OxjQClSY5cvS370XG9xH7FR9DZgRGv17LXE33EEXSxE/edit) document.

-The FFFF file is a filesystem romimage, which is composed of filesystem headers and TFTF elements.
-The TFTF elements typically come from the build system, but can also contain data, certificates, etc.
+The FFFF file is a filesystem romimage, comprised of filesystem headers and TFTF elements.
+The TFTF elements typically come from the build system, but can contain data, certificates, etc.

 ## Getting Started